terra-money/docs/docs/learn/terra-station/staking.md

 ## Withdraw staking rewards

 Rewards start accruing the moment you stake your Luna.
 Monitor your rewards in the staking section of Terra Station.
-Once you have sufficient rewards, follow these steps to withdraw them:
+Once you have sufficient rewards, follow the steps below to withdraw them.

 1. Open Terra Station and click **Stake**.